-Under the Sale of Goods Act 1979 and the Consumer Rights Act 2015, goods bought on the high street have to be of satisfactory quality, fit for their purpose, as described and last for a reasonable amount of time.
+Under the Sale of Goods Act, 1979 and the Consumer Rights Act 2015, goods bought on the high street have to be of satisfactory quality, fit for their purpose, as described and last for a reasonable amount of time.
 This applies to both sale and non-sale items.

-If goods are faulty, then you could be entitled to claim a refund, replacement, repair or price reduction.
+If goods are faulty, then you could be entitled to claim a refund, replacement, repair, or price reduction.
 If you simply change your mind about an item bought on the High Street, you have no legal right to return it.
 However, most High Street stores have a returns policy, although some may offer just a credit note or an exchange rather than a refund.

 It’s a different story if the goods are faulty.
-Our team of specialist advisers can advise on your consumer rights when returning goods for a refund, repair or replacement.
+Our team of specialist advisers can advise on your consumer rights when returning goods for a refund, repair, or replacement.
 This includes guidance on:

-Applies to contracts entered into prior to 1st October 2015
+Sales of Goods Act 1979 - applies to contracts entered into prior to 1st October 2015

-Applies to contracts entered into on or after 1st October 2015
+Consumer Rights Act - applies to contracts entered into on or after 1st October 2015